How To Compare Your Racing Laps Using Google Earth

 Many people focus on using video instead.
 It is easier to capture, quicker to access and very intuitive to understand.

-The benefits are that it more easily enables discussion on say different racing lines, braking points and even highlights any obvious areas where the driver could use more (or less!) track.
+The benefits are that it more easily enables a discussion on say different racing lines, braking points and even highlights any obvious areas where the driver could use more (or less!) of the track.

 When using video it is also clear when another racing car may have influenced the lap time, either by blocking or assisting progress.

 Video alone though is quite a crude approach to use to compare your racing laps.

 This is especially true when you are trying to find the last few tenths of a second and when maybe there is a choice of corner approaches, gears and good looking racing lines.